Sunday, August 13, 2006

 One pound and pennies for five hundred sheaves,

-Of day dreams and delight; for half a life-
+Of dreams and half a life- time spent

 Then Aragorn strides out one final time,